What kind of art suits different interior design styles?

 Exterior design and its effect

-It's not just the interior of a house that's important.
-A well-designed outdoor area , such as roof gardens in cities, can significantly improve the living experience and even have positive ecological effects.
+It's not just the interior of a house that's essential.
+A well-designed outdoor area, such as roof gardens in cities, can significantly improve the living experience and even have positive ecological effects.

 Roof gardens not only offer a place for relaxation and recreation, but can also contribute to improving the microclimate in cities.
-They filter fine dust from the air and provide better insulation for the building.
+They filter fine dust from the air and ensure optimized insulation of the building.

 The design of terraces or balconies can also positively influence the living experience.
 It's important to ensure that the furniture is weather-resistant and visually appealing at the same time.

-Plants and flowers can also play an important role.
+Plants and flowers can also play a crucial role.
 They add color, freshness, and life to the outdoor area.
 It's important to ensure that the plants suit the surroundings and don't take up too much space.

 Besides its aesthetic appeal, outdoor safety play a major role.
 Good lighting ensures that residents feel safe and deters potential burglars.